 Is Stylometry the Ultimate Proof that Joseph Smith Did Not Write the Book of Mormon?
+Multiple Voices: New Stylometric Evidence for the Book of Mormon

-Using a 3-D computer model,
+Using 3-D computer modeling, the researchers found:

 Chart comparing the voice of Joseph Smith to other 19th century authors